dct2012/4wm/README.md

   * pretty print.
     * make sure it also works for messengers other than dzen2.
     * allow the user to control what is displayed and the order.
-    * maybe add a struct and only have certain parts updated when need be.
   * Add a command to invert the current windows color.

 ***MISC***